 Animal welfare is a growing concern around the world.

-In the five states in the U.S., including California, Illinois, and Maryland, have banned the sale of dogs and cats in pet stores.
+Five states in the U.S., including California, Illinois, and Maryland, have banned the sale of dogs and cats in pet stores.
 In New York, a similar bill (the Puppy Mill Pipeline Bill) was passed by the state legislature in June this year and is just waiting for the governor’s signature.
 On the other hand, pet shop owners are lobbying against signing the bill, citing the loss of significant financial resources.

 France will ban the sale of cats and dogs in pet shops from 2024.
 If you want to have a pet, you can only buy it directly from a breeder or pick it up from an animal shelter.